-You see, as I’ve got longer in the tooth, I’ve become a bit of a freak when it comes to eating well in an attempt to stay young, healthy and energetic, for as long as long as possible.
+You see, as I’ve got longer in the tooth, I’ve become a bit of a freak when it comes to eating well in an attempt to stay young, healthy and energetic, for as long as possible.

-And my friend wanted to know how he could adjust his diet, so he too could have more energy.
+And my friend wanted to know how he could adjust his diet so he, too, could have more energy.

 He was sick and tired of not having enough energy to do things he loved to do when he was younger.
 Feeling like he never had enough sleep.
-In his own words “age was taking its grip”.
+In his own words, “age was taking its grip.”

 Here’s what I told him.
-The short answer is, “Yes”, eating the right foods can help increase your energy levels.
+The short answer is, “Yes,” eating the right foods can help increase your energy levels.

-So, let me show you a brief overview of the best way to eat, so you can have much more energy.
+And if you do manage to work out what foods to eat, you may find it a very restrictive diet.
+So, let me show you a brief overview of the best way to eat so that you can have much more energy.

 But, before I go there, let me share something with you.